Treatment Center Setting

 Rehabs.com 360 Guide

 AdCare Hospital was founded in 1984 in response to demand for alcohol and drug treatment.
-Located just off Interstate 290, this Worcester branch of AdCare Hospital offers short-term inpatient rehab and outpatient (OP) for adult men and women, as well as medically monitored detox services.
+Located just off Interstate 290, this Worcester branch of AdCare Hospital is one of 33 (9.3 percent) in the state that offers short-term inpatient rehab for adult men and women, along with outpatient programs (OP).
+It is also one of the only 28 (7.9 percent) treatment centers in the state where medically monitored detox services are available.

 Following a merger in 2018, AdCare Hospital became part of American Addiction Centers.